rayzenai/file-manager/README.md

 -   You want to optimize storage by keeping only original images
 -   You're using an external service for image processing

-### Exclude Certain Fields from Resizing
+### Exclude Certain Fields from Processing

-Videos and certain file types are automatically excluded from resizing.
+The HasMultimedia trait automatically determines the appropriate processing based on field type:
+- **Image fields**: Automatic resizing to configured sizes
+- **Video fields**: Optional compression with FFmpeg
+- **Document fields**: No processing, upload as-is

 ### Handling Nested Arrays